-This course will be delivered using a distance learning format (a simulation) via Blackboard Learning Management system (LMS) housed in the MyMason portal.
-You will log in to the Blackboard (Bb) course site using your Mason email name (everything before @masonlive.gmu.edu) and email password.
-The course site will be available on Monday 01/25.
+This course will be delivered using a distance learning format (a simulation) via Blackboard, which is housed in the MyMason portal.
+You will log in to the Blackboard (Bb) course site in the normal manner.
+The materials are available prior to the semester; the course is fully available on Monday 01/24.